LinuxSuRen/jx-eclipse-plugin/README.md

 ### Build

-Before you get to running this plugin, you need run `mvn dependency:copy-dependencies -DoutputDirectory=lib` first.
+Before you get to running this plugin, you need run `make` first.